mendhak/mendhak.github.io/_posts/2020-01-28-securely-wipe-ssd.md

 ## Install `hdparm`

-The command to use here is `hdparm` - if it isn't already install, just install it using
+The tool to use here is `hdparm` - if it isn't already install, just install it using

     sudo apt install hdparm

-hdparm allows you to work with ATA disks and ATA disk commands.
+hdparm allows you to work with ATA disks and the ATA disk's built in commands.

 ## Unfreeze the drive.